apgabrie/Final-Project/README.md

 In order to play the game, open final-project.rkt in DrRacket and run it.
 To select start or continue on the title screen use the arrow keys to move and z to select.
 The controls for the rest of the game are:
-*z button - jump also used to select when on title screen or in pause menu *x button - attack
+*z button - jump, also used to select when on title screen or in pause menu *x button - attack
 *arrow keys - move player to left and right
 *left shift - open pause menu

+The player's level is the number in the star in the top left corner of the screen.
+The higher level you are, the more powerful your spells.
+Experience points, represented by the yellow bar, can be collected by killing enemies to gain levels.

 Latest Release : (x)